 Insulating Our Van’s Windows

 We absolutely wanted to install windows in our camper van because we wanted to be able to see outside and allow natural sunlight to enter during the day.
 So, we installed two small RV windows on each side of the rear part of our van.
 However, windows greatly reduce a camper’s insulation abilities.

 In order to insulate our van’s RV windows, we simply cut out the appropriate size piece of Reflectix to fit over the windows.
 Unfortunately, Reflectix isn’t the most beautiful piece of material.
 And so, we purchased some fabric and glued the fabric to one side of our two Reflectix pieces.

 There are two other products that we have that really help to increase the insulation rating of our camper van.
-One of them is to help keep our van cool during hot days and the other item helps keep our van warm during cold days.
-However, these two items are not technically insulation materials but we feel they are both worth a mention.
+One of them is to help keep our van cool during hot days, and the other item helps keep our van warm during cold days.
+However, these two items are not technically insulation materials but we feel they are worth mentioning.

 Rigid Solar Panels

 On our van’s roof, we have two 180-watt solar panels.
 We love these large panels because they, on average, bring us all the energy we need each day.
 But as a side benefit, these rigid solar panels also cover roughly 40% of our van’s roof and provide valuable shade over the van’s sheet metal.
 Harvesting electricity AND protects a portion of our van from the sun.
 It’s a win-win.